-Competitors may contemplate raising the awareness of third parties, such as those mentioned in the examples, of the invalidity and recoverability of the aid granted to the beneficiary, which would follow from a breach of article 108(3) TFEU.
-However, competitors should carefully consider whether the taking of any such action is indeed necessary to protect their legitimate interests, as it may potentially expose them to liability for damages suffered by the beneficiary, for example, under article 484 of the Civil Code, in particular if there is uncertainty as to whether the aid was indeed granted in violation of article 108(3) TFEU.
+Competitors may contemplate raising the awareness of third parties, of the invalidity and recoverability of aid granted to a beneficiary, which would follow a breach of article 108(3) TFEU.
+However, competitors should carefully consider whether the taking of any such action is indeed necessary to protect their legitimate interests, as it may potentially expose them to liability for damage suffered by the beneficiary - for example, under article 484 of the Civil Code, in particular if there is uncertainty as to whether the aid was indeed granted in violation of article 108(3) TFEU.